- Seek medical care if burning eyes come with vision changes, intense eye pain, or sensitivity to light.

 Allergic conjunctivitis can cause symptoms such as eye redness and pain, as well as swelling and a feeling of sand in the eyes.
 It can be triggered by pollen, animal dander or dust, and generally affects people susceptible to allergies or people with rhinitis or bronchitis.

-What to do: Placing cold compresses on your eyes can help reduce discomfort.
+Treatment: Placing cold compresses on your eyes can help reduce discomfort.
 Another good tip is to regularly wash your eyes with saline solution to remove any triggering substances.
 See other home remedies for pink eye that you can use to reduce eye burning and other symptoms.

 7. Blepharitis